- 1.1 Risk assessment

 1.20.6 Use orlistat for more than 12 months (usually for weight maintenance) only after discussing the potential benefits, limitations and side effects with the person concerned.

 Particular conditions can increase the risk of type 2 diabetes.
 These include: cardiovascular disease, hypertension, obesity, stroke, polycystic ovary syndrome, a history of gestational diabetes and mental health problems.
 In addition, people with learning disabilities and those attending accident and emergency, emergency medical admissions units, vascular and renal surgery units and ophthalmology departments may be at high risk.
+NICE's guidance on non-alcoholic fatty liver disease (NAFLD) notes that NAFLD increases the risk of type 2 diabetes.

 They will be treated and managed using established health care pathways.